-Progress Grades: attempted and earned
+Progress Grades: Attempted and Earned

 - "A" represents outstanding understanding, application, and integration of subject material and extensive evidence of original thinking, skillful use of concepts, and ability to analyze and solve complex problems.
 Demonstrates diligent application of Learning Model principles, including initiative in serving other students.

-- "B" represents considerable/significant understanding, application, and incorporation of the material that would prepare a student to be successful in next level courses, graduate school, or employment.
+- "B" represents considerable/significant understanding, application, and incorporation of the material that would prepare a student to be successful in next-level courses, graduate school, or employment.
 The student participates in the Learning Model as applied in the course.

-- "C" represents sufficient understanding of subject matter.
+- "C" represents a sufficient understanding of the subject matter.
 The student demonstrates minimal initiative to be prepared for class.
 Sequenced courses could be attempted, but mastering new materials might prove challenging.
 The student participates only marginally in the Learning Model.

 - "D" represents poor performance and initiative to learn, understand, and apply course materials.
 Retaking a course or remediation may be necessary to prepare for additional instruction in this subject matter.